 The competition part of the Olympiad starts with the blitz contest.
 This is a kind of warm-up before the main contest.
-For two hours all teams simultaneously solving math, informatics, chemistry and physics tasks.
+For two hours all teams simultaneously solving math, informatics, chemistry, and physics tasks.

-Before coming to Moscow representatives of the competing cities send a set of tasks in each of the four disciplines.
+During the registration process, representatives of the competing cities send a set of tasks in each of the four disciplines.
 They are used for putting together the blitz contest tasks.
 The complexity of the tasks is appropriate for the level of the secondary school final examination.
 All teams receive tasks only in English.

 The teams have to answer eighty questions, twenty for each discipline.
 The answers are checked automatically when the participants use a special computer program for typing in their answers.